bastienjalbert/topguw_api/README.md

   System.err.println(e.getMessage());
 }
 ```
-You can also capture data with your own RTL-SDR device
+You can also capture data with your own RTL-SDR device (Capture module)
 ```java
 // specify the destination file where frames will be stored
 File dest = new File("/root/sniffing-capturing.test");